Neural-Systems-at-UIO/QCAlign/docs/opening.rst

 --------------------------------------

-To load an image series in QCAlign, open the JSON file containing the anchoring information exported from either QuickNII or VisuAlign.
+To load an image series in QCAlign, open the JSON file containing the atlas-registration information exported from either QuickNII or VisuAlign.
 Go to:
 **File** > **Open**